 Citronella oil is actually considered to be mostly safe to use, though of course there are still some precautions that you need to take.
 For example, you should avoid putting 100% pure citronella oil directly on your skin.
 You should also avoid getting it near your eyes, diluted or not.

 You should also avoid ingesting citronella oil.
-It's not poisonous and is unlikely to cause a lot of harm.
-You’ll likely just pass the oil’s components after you digest them.
+It's not poisonous and you’ll likely just pass the oil’s components after you digest them.
 However, pure citronella oil can irritate your throat.

 It’s also important to note that citronella bug sprays do not kill insects, but instead simply repel them.
 Thus, if you want to actually kill mosquitoes, you’ll need to use another product or other techniques to do so effectively.